MarietteViladomat/Amphibian-Skin-Microbiome-Bd-Inhibitory-taxa/README.md

 ### First time done using 16S nanopore sequencing data
 NOTE: Nanopore reads processing and taxonomic assignation was done previously using Spaghetti pipeline: https://github.com/adlape95/Spaghetti
+This R script should be used after Spaghetti pipeline is completed.